SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 let contract // contract variable let listedSeeds = [] // array of listed seeds
 ```
-The `kit` is used to store the address of a user that is connected with his/her Celo wallet.
+The `kit` variable is used to store the address of a user that is connected with his/her Celo wallet.
 Later on, we will take a look at how it works.

-The contract stores an instance of the marketplace contract once a user connects their Celo wallet, so you can interact with it.
+The `contract` variable stores an instance of the marketplace contract once a user connects their Celo wallet, so you can interact with it.

 The `listedSeeds` array stores the seeds that will be listed on the blockchain soon.